CuriousOne23/WhenMathPrays/thought_simulator/requirements_20/system_playground/design/papers/ts_theory/ts_meaning_theory.md

 5. defines replay determinism
 6. defines how meaning interacts with the TP layers

-### **Architectural justification**
+**Architectural rationale**
-TS’s architectural definition of meaning — as a structured set of invariant attributes — has proven to be the correct choice given what is known now.
-It is the only definition that:

-- supports deterministic replay
-- supports identity continuity
-- supports bounded canonicalization
-- supports laptop‑scale cognition
-- integrates cleanly with the TP layers
-- avoids the instability of raw semantic embeddings
+The definition of meaning as a structured set of invariant attributes was adopted because it simultaneously satisfies the full set of constraints required by TS: deterministic replay, identity continuity, bounded canonicalization, laptop-scale computation, clean integration with the TP layers, and avoidance of the instability of raw semantic embeddings.

-This choice was not arbitrary; it was forced by the computational realities described in *difficulty_of_meaning.md*.
+This choice follows directly from the computational realities described in *difficulty_of_meaning.md*.
+Alternative representations (unbounded embeddings, fully open semantic spaces, or purely statistical continuous states) fail one or more of the required guarantees.

 ---

 # **2. Meaning as a Structured Object**

-TS adopts a machine‑tractable definition of meaning:
+TS adopts the following machine-tractable definition:

-> **Meaning is the structured set of stable, repeatable, machine‑extractable attributes that allow a system to interpret, respond to, and continue a conversation coherently.**
+> **Meaning is the structured set of stable, repeatable, machine-extractable attributes that allow a system to interpret, respond to, and continue a conversation coherently.**

-Meaning is a **structured object**, not a scalar.
+Meaning is a structured object, not a scalar.

-Formally:
+Formally (structural definition):

 $$
-M_t = \\{ a_1, a_2, \ldots, a_n \\}
+M_t = \{ a_1, a_2, \ldots, a_n \}
 $$

-Where each $a_i$ is an invariant attribute of meaning.
+where each $a_i$ is an invariant attribute of meaning.

-### **Extendability**
+The equations in this paper are structural: they name the objects and the required relationships.
+Concrete forms of the functions and the internal representation of each attribute are left to subsequent specification and implementation papers.

+**Extension policy**
-The structure of $M_t$ is intentionally extendable.
-New attributes may be added if they satisfy TS’s six criteria:
+The structure of $M_t$ is intentionally open.
+New attributes may be added when they satisfy TS’s six criteria:

-1. appears consistently
+1. appears consistently across turns
-2. extractable
+2. machine-extractable
 3. canonicalizable
-4. replay‑safe
+4. replay-safe
-5. identity‑relevant
+5. identity-relevant
-6. laptop‑computable

-This makes TS future‑proof without destabilizing the architecture.
+6. computable on a laptop

+This policy is the primary governance rule for evolution of the meaning state.

 ---